bitterjug/devjournal-crypto/devjournal.markdown

 and it is in the subviews cache.
 So that view has been silently returned to the page, but the model is already removed from the collection.

+## 2014-03-04 16:47 Tuesday

+Testing with qunit sucks because I want to test the logic of the templates too but currently I have to include them in the containing html file to make the tests run.
+What I really want is to load them dynamically as part of running the test.
+What's the answer to that?